shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 This implementation uses Python 3.10 and PyTorch 2.1.0+cu118.
 PyTorch (specifically `torch` and `torchvision`) can be installed for the machine of choice following: https://pytorch.org/get-started/locally/

-Other Python package dependencies include: `pandas`, `seaborn` and `tqdm`.
+Other Python package dependencies include: `pandas`, `tqdm`, `gradio` and `seaborn`.
 These can be installed all at once using:
 ```
-pip install pandas seaborn tqdm
+pip install pandas tqdm gradio seaborn
 ```
+Of these packages, `seaborn` is only required for generating plots of training metrics from generated CSV files.
+If this is not a forseen use case, installing `seaborn` may be omitted and can always be installed later if found necessary.

 A virtual environment ([`venv`](https://docs.python.org/3/library/venv.html)) is recommended for the installation, but is not mandatory.